busraguleryux/irregularsudoku/README.md

 # irregularsudoku
-The final work for the subject Knowledge Representation by Büşra Güleryüz
+The final work for the subject Knowledge Representation by Büşra Güleryüz.